Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - A centralized routing algorithm computes the least-cost path between a source and destination using complete, <mark>global knowledge</mark> about the network.Algorithms with global state information are often referred to as <mark>link-state (LS) algorithms</mark>, since the algorithm must be aware of the cost of each link in the network.

-- In a decentralized routing algorithm, the calculation of the least-cost path is carried out in iterative, distributed manner by the routers. <mark>No node has complete information</mark> about the costs of all network links.
-Instead, each node begins with only the knowledge of the costs of its own directly attached links.The decentralized routing algorithm we’ll study  is called a <mark>distance-vector (DV) algorithm</mark>, because each node maintains a vector of estimates of the costs (distances) to all other nodes in the network

-- A second broad way to classify routing algorithms is according to whether they are <mark> or dynamic</mark>.
-In  routing algorithms, routes change very <mark>slowly over time</mark>.
-Dynamic routing algorithms change the routing paths as the <mark>network traffic loads or topology change</mark>.
-A dynamic algorithm can be run either periodically or in direct response to topology or link cost changes.
-- A third way to classify routing algorithms is according to whether they are <mark>load-sensitive or load- insensitive</mark>.
-In a load-sensitive algorithm, link costs vary dynamically to reflect the current level of congestion in the underlying link.load-insensitive does not explicitly reflect its current (or recent past) level of congestion.

 -  In a link-state algorithm, the network topology and all link costs are known.In practice this is accomplished by having each node <mark>broadcast</mark> link-state packets to all other nodes in the network, with each link-state packet containing the <mark>identities and costs of its attached links</mark>.
 The result of the nodes’ broadcast is that all nodes have an <mark>identical and complete view of the network</mark>.
 Each node can then run the LS algorithm and compute the same set of least-cost paths as every other node

 - Popular LS-Algorithm:Dijkstra’s algorithm,Prim’s algorithm

+- In a decentralized routing algorithm, the calculation of the least-cost path is carried out in iterative, distributed manner by the routers. <mark>No node has complete information</mark> about the costs of all network links.
+Instead, each node begins with only the knowledge of the costs of its own directly attached links.The decentralized routing algorithm we’ll study  is called a <mark>distance-vector (DV) algorithm</mark>, because each node maintains a vector of estimates of the costs (distances) to all other nodes in the network

+> ## 5.1 Distance-Vector Algorithm

 - How does DV algorithm work:
   1. each node x maintains the following routing information:
-      1. For each neighbor v, the cost c(x, v) from x to directly attached neighbor, v
+      - For each neighbor v, the cost <mark>$c(x, v)$</mark> from x to directly attached neighbor, v.
-      2. Node x’s distance vector, that is,$D_x=[D_x(y):y \ in \ N]$ , containing x’s estimate of its cost to all destinations, y, in N
+      - Node x’s distance vector, that is,<mark>$D_x=[D_x(y):y \ in \ N]$</mark> , containing x’s estimate of its cost to all destinations, y, in N
-      3. The distance vectors of each of its neighbors, that is $D_v=[D_v(y):y \ in \ N]$,  for each neighbor v of x
+      - The distance vectors of each of its <mark>neighbors</mark>, that is $D_v=[D_v(y):y \ in \ N]$,  for each neighbor v of x
-  2.  each node sends a copy of its distance vector to each of its neighbors.
+  2. Each node sends a copy of its distance vector to each of its <mark>neighbors</mark>.
   3. When a node x receives a new distance vector from any of its neighbors w, it saves w’s distance vector, and then uses the <mark>Bellman-Ford equation</mark> to update its own distance vector as follows:
-  $$ D_x(y)=minv{c(x,v)+D_v(y)} \qquad for \ each \ node \ y  \ in \ N $$
+  $$D_x(y)=minv \left\{ c(x,v)+D_v(y) \right\} \qquad for \ each \ node \ y  \ in \ N$$
-  1. If node x’s distance vector has changed as a result of this update step, node x will then send its updated,distance vector to each of its neighbors, which can in turn update their own distance vectors.
+  4. If node x’s distance vector has changed as a result of this update step, node x will then send its updated,distance vector to each of its neighbors, which can in turn update their own distance vectors.
-  2. When a node running the DV algorithm detects a change in the link cost from itself to a neighbor , it updates its distance vector  and, if there’s a change in the cost of the least-cost path, <mark>informs its neighbors</mark> of its new distance vector.
+  5. When a node running the DV algorithm detects a change in the link cost from itself to a neighbor , it updates its distance vector  and, if there’s a change in the cost of the least-cost path, <mark>informs its neighbors</mark> of its new distance vector.

 ```javascript
  Initialization: